Kittyfisto/Metrolib/Documentation/Metrolib.Controls.FilterTextBox/README.md

 The button that appears to remove entered text.

 **HasFilterText**: System.Boolean
-Whether or not any  has been entered.
+Whether or not any FilterText has been entered.

 **IsValid**: System.Boolean
-Whether or not the entered  is valid.
+Whether or not the entered FilterText is valid.

 **Watermark**: System.String
-The watermark text that shall be displayed when the user hasn't entered any  (yet).
+The watermark text that shall be displayed when the user hasn't entered any FilterText (yet).

 **FilterText**: System.String
 The filter text input by the user.